lsst-tstn/tstn-027/index.rst

 ..
 Important::
    In then event of ANY seismic event, operators should press the *TCS-Stop-All* button shown in :numref:`fig-ats-stop-all`.
-   This will gracefully stop all observatory motion
+   This will gracefully stop all observatory motion.

 .. _fig_stop_all: